Zmodeler: Rendering

 No version of ZModeler comes with support for making final scene renderings.
 Currently, scene renderings can only be made by taking a screen capture.
 This method, however, does affect the output quality because no post-processing, such as anti-aliasing, is performed on the final image.
 Any necessary manual post-processing can, for example, be done by rescaling a high-output rendering of the scene with any graphics software.

 Supported Model Files

-Zmodeler supports .DFF, .OBJ, YFT and other 3D files you can edit.

 Primitive objects

 Both ZModeler versions come with a standard list of primitive objects that can be easily created.
 After determining the size and location of the object, a dialog box will pop up, allowing the user to specify the object name, and the "horizontal steps" and "vertical steps".
 The list of primitive objects include spheres, cones, cubes, cylinders, tubes, and tori.

 Format

 The ZModeler file format has an extension of "*.Z3D".
 The ZModeler2 file format is different from the ZModeler 1x series' file format.
 Although ZModeler2 can open ZModeler 1 files, ZModeler 1 cannot open ZModeler2 files.
 Both formats have the same file extension.
 They are also both capable of storing unsupported data.
 Since ZModeler 2.2.4, Z3D files are capable of storing the textures, although this feature must be enabled.
 On older versions instead, textures are separately stored as bitmaps, PNG, or other supported files types.